Pulselyre/UpbeatUI/README.md

 UpbeatUI supports **.NET Core 3.0**, **.NET Core 3.1**, **.NET 5**, **.NET 6**, and **.NET 7**.

 Please note that UpbeatUI is fairly new and may have unidentified bugs or performance inefficiencies.
 Please see the [Contributing](#contributing) section for information on how to help make UpbeatUI better.
+See the [To-Do List](#to-do-list) for planned future work.

 ## Installation